-It is important to note that pre-election rules restrict activity wider than just publicity.
-Use of council facilities and resources; the member’s code of conduct, developing new policies and holding of events - including some meetings - featuring elected officials should all be carefully considered during a period of heightened sensitivity.
+Pre-election rules restrict activity wider than just publicity.
+The use of council facilities and resources; the member’s code of conduct, developing new policies and holding of events including some meetings featuring elected officials are carefully considered during a period of heightened sensitivity.